NICHD-BSPC/intro-rnaseq-hpc/lessons/07_qc_fastqc_assessment.md

 ## Viewing the HTML report

 We will only need to look at the HTML report for a given input file.
 It is not possible to view HTML files directly on the cluster from the command line.
 We will view the HTML result for `Mov10_oe_1.subset.fq` by [locally mounting an HPC System Directory](https://hpc.nih.gov/docs/hpcdrive.html) so you can access the HTMLs locally.
+You should have copied your files over to your `/data/$USER` directory during previous lesson.

 > ### What does this do?
 >